Moustikitos/ark-listener/README.md

 Ark core webhooks trigger POST requests containing data to a targeted peer.
 This one then have to parse data and trigger code execution.

-`ark-listener` uses a Flask application listening every POST requests received with the pattern : `http://{ip}:{port}/module/function`.
+`ark-listener` uses python or bunicorn server application listening every POST requests received with the pattern : `http://{ip}:{port}/module/function`.

 If found, `module.function` will be executed with data embeded in the POST request.